Sharpiro/tor_py/docs/notes.md

   * Though that actually doesn't make since since AES 256 requires 32 byte keys, and Tor uses 16 bytes keys for stream cipher
 * onion skin unclear when using extend2/ntor
 * no error received when sending relay extend2 as relay instead of relay early
+* note totally clear that if you issue a relay begin from a non-anonymous circuit, you will be rejected with a violation

 ## Questions